Part of the James Wong Homegrown Revolution Range.

 METHOD: Pour the vinegar into a bowl and add the salt and sugar.
 Whisk until the salt and sugar have completely dissolved.
 Stir in the dill, mint and peppercorns.

 Wash the cucamelons in water and pour them into a sterilised jar (sterilise jars by simply running the open jar through the dishwasher on the hottest cycle).

 Scrunch up the grape (or oak) leaf and pop this on top of the cucamelons.
 The tannins in this will slowly disperse out and help keep the fruit crisp.

 Pour the seasoned vinegar into the jar and seal tightly.
 Refrigerate for 2 weeks at which point they will be ready to eat.

 At Suttons we take food sensitivity seriously.
 If you are unsure you may be allergic to any varieties in the James Wong Homegrown Revolution range, please take the precaution of seeking medical advice.

 All Suttons products should reach you in perfect condition, just as they left us.
-If you are dissatisfied in any way with their condition on arrival, please let us know within 14 days and we'll arrange a replacement or refund.
+If you are dissatisfied in any way with their condition on arrival, please let us know within 14 days.
 We are only liable for the cost of the goods as quoted on the website plus the cost of delivery if the goods are faulty.